NoB0/nob0.github.io/_pages/repositories.md

 nav_order: 3
 ---

-This page contains a list of collaborative repositories in which I am/was involved in the development.
+This page contains a list of selected collaborative repositories in which I am/was involved in the development.
 More information is available on my [GitHub profile](https://github.com/NoB0).

 {% if site.data.repositories.github_repos %}